-Inclusion of Pupils with SEND
+Inclusion of pupils with SEN

 The school curriculum is regularly reviewed to ensure that it promotes the inclusion of all pupils.
-This includes learning outside the classroom. (i.e. trips, after school clubs)
+This includes learning outside the classroom. (e.g. trips, after school clubs)

-Evaluating the Success of Provision
+Evaluating the success of provision

-In order to make consistent continuous progress in relation to SEND provision, the school encourages feedback from staff, parents and pupils.
+In order to make consistent continuous progress in relation to SEN provision, the school encourages feedback from staff, parents and pupils.
 This is done in the form of an annual parent and pupil questionnaire, discussion and through progress meetings with parents.